-The starting point for the minimum number of C/E credits required is set at 15 credits per licence period.
+The starting point for the minimum number of C/E credits required will be uniform for general insurance agents, adjusters and salespersons and is set at eight credits per licence period.

 A licence period is between June 1st and May 31st of each year.